Swiss Army knife: Victorinox and Wenger

 In 1908 the Swiss government split the contract between Victorinox and Wenger, placing half the orders with each.

 By mutual agreement, Wenger advertised "the Genuine Swiss Army Knife" and Victorinox used the slogan, "the Original Swiss Army Knife".

 On 26 April 2005, Victorinox acquired Wenger, once again becoming the sole supplier of knives to the military of Switzerland.
 Victorinox at first kept the Wenger brand intact, but on 30 January 2013, the company announced that the Wenger brand of knives would be abandoned in favour of Victorinox.

 The press release stated that Wenger's factory in Delémont would continue to produce knives and all employees at this site will retain their jobs.
 They further elaborated that an assortment of items from the Wenger line-up will remain in production under the Victorinox brand name.
 Wenger's US headquarters will be merged with Victorinox's location in Monroe, Connecticut.
 Wenger's watch and licensing business will continue as a separate brand: SwissGear.

 Up until 2008 Victorinox AG and Wenger SA supplied about 50,000 knives to the military of Switzerland each year, and manufactured many more for export, mostly to the United States.
 Commercial knives can be distinguished by their cross logos; the Victorinox cross logo is surrounded by a shield while the Wenger cross logo is surrounded by a slightly rounded square.

 Victorinox registered the words "Swiss Army" and "Swiss Military" as a trademark in the US and was sued at Bern cantonal commercial court by the Swiss Confederacy (represented by Armasuisse, the authority representing the actual Swiss military), in October 2018.

 After an initial hearing Victorinox agreed to cede the registration in the United States of the term "Swiss military" to Armasuisse in return for an exclusive licence to market perfumes under the same name.

-Features, tools, and parts

-Tools and components
+Features

+Components

 There are various models of the Swiss Army knife with different tool combinations.

 Though Victorinox does not provide custom knives, they have produced many different variations to suit individual users, with the Wenger company producing even more model variations.